 While an electric toothbrush can be the better choice for many people, Edmonton dentists will always first and foremost recommend choosing a toothbrush that you will consistently and effectively brush with.

 Whichever brush type helps you remove more plaque and practice better brushing habits is the right one.
-If you'd like a professional recommendation, then come to one of the Edmonton dental clinics of the Azarko Dental Group and we can help you decide.Azarko West
+If you'd like a professional recommendation, then come to our Edmonton dental clinic of the Azarko Dental Group and we can help you decide.Azarko West

 14938 Stony Plain Rd.